dahlia-lib/spec/README.md

 The `depth` parameter refers to color depth (3, 4, 8 and 24 refer to the number of bits<!-- improve this -->) of should support at least 1 of the above types (preferably all of them if possible).
-If a language only allows one type to be supported, the preference is<!-- mention that if enums require some hacky code then just go for integers on something -->:
+If a language only allows one type to be supported, the preference is:
 1. enum
 2. integers
 3. strings

+> **Note**
+> If enums require hacky code or are hard to use in a given language, integers
+> are preferred instead.

 If possible, `Dahlia` instances should be:
 - hashable